singingwolfboy/netlify-home/_posts/2016-01-12-ddos-attacks-and-dns-records.md

 ---
-title: "This Weekend's DDoS attack and What's in a (C)Name?"
+title: "This Weekend's DDoS Attack and What's in a (C)Name?"
 author: Matt Biilmann
 image: /uploads/norse.jpg
 short_title: DDoS and DNS Records